 Here, we investigate the collective diffusion of ferritin proteins in glycerol--water mixtures from ambient to cryogenic temperatures using XPCS, complemented by small-angle X-ray scattering (SAXS) to monitor structural stability.
-Ferritin serves as an ideal model protein due to the high X-ray contrast from its iron core, and relevance to biomedical applications such as vaccine design~\cite{rodrigues_functionalizing_2021} and drug delivery~\cite{zhu_ferritin-based_2021}.
-By accessing momentum transfers near the structure-factor peak, we directly probe the molecular-scale dynamics that govern protein motion in supercooled cryoprotectant environments.
-At the low protein concentrations considered here, this diffusion corresponds to the single-particle (self) motion of ferritin rather than collective dynamics.
+Ferritin is a protein cage consisting of a rigid, hollow assembly of subunits with an iron-rich core, and therefore represents a well-defined nanoscale object rather than a typical flexible protein in solution.
+It serves as an ideal model due to the high X-ray contrast from its iron core, and relevance to biomedical applications such as vaccine design~\cite{rodrigues_functionalizing_2021} and drug delivery~\cite{zhu_ferritin-based_2021}.
+By accessing momentum transfers near the structure-factor peak, we directly probe the molecular-scale dynamics that govern ferritin motion in supercooled cryoprotectant environments.